Arrhenius Rate Constant Calculator

 Introduction: What This Arrhenius Rate Constant Calculator Does

 This calculator computes the temperature-dependent rate constant k for a chemical reaction using the Arrhenius equation.
 You enter the frequency factor A, the activation energy Ea in kJ·mol−1, and the absolute temperature T in kelvin.
-The tool then applies a standard value of the gas constant to return the corresponding rate constant k in units consistent with the frequency factor you selected (for example s−1 for first-order reactions).
+The tool then applies a standard value of the gas constant to return the corresponding rate constant k in units consistent with the frequency factor you selected, such as s−1 for a first-order process.

 Arrhenius Equation Basics